 One method of treating Japanese knotweed that doesn't require any digging or burning is covering it to choke it out.
 By depriving any living shoots of water and sunlight, they should die... right?

 If you've found Japanese knotweed on your property it's important you get rid of it quickly and efficiently.
 Leaving it for weeks or months can have a detrimental impact on your property and can even lead to disputes with neighbours!
 Of course, there's more than one way to tackle Japanese knotweed and some ways are better than others.
 In today's blog, we take a look at the different methods of Japanese knotweed removal to find out what the best way to get rid of Japanese knotweed is.

 Japanese knotweed cropping up anywhere, especially near your home, can be a real cause for concern.
-If you spot Japanese knotweed on council land near your home, you need to make sure you report it as soon as possible.
+If you spot Japanese knotweed on council or housing association land near your home, you need to make sure you report it as soon as possible.

 We're sure you already know how quickly Japanese knotweed can spread, and it could show up on your land in only a few weeks if it's left unchecked!
 Ok, let's not panic too much.
-Here are the steps you should take to report Japanese knotweed on council land.
+Here are the steps you should take to report Japanese knotweed on council or housing association land.